 That is what Bouman does.
 She helps build ways of seeing that do not look like seeing at first.
 The black hole image remains the most dramatic example, but it is not the only one, and it probably will not be the last.

 The best reason to keep her in the library is not that one photograph made her famous.
-It is that her career explains something basic about twenty-first-century science: the frontier increasingly belongs to researchers who can make hardware, data, and mathematics talk to one another.
+It is that her career explains something basic about twenty-first-century science: the frontier increasingly belongs to researchers who can make hardware, data, and mathematics talk to one another, a broader pattern in Jewish scientists who changed the modern world.

 Bouman helped the world see a black hole.
 The larger story is that she works on the methods by which many hard-to-see things become visible.